 - 1/3 cup finely diced orange bell pepper

-- 1/2 cup finely diced tomatoes
+- 1/2 cup finely diced fresh tomatoes

-- 1-2 jalapenos to taste minced
+- 1-2 jalapenos, to taste, minced

 - 1/4 cup chopped green stuffed olives